 Doors 7:30pm; show 8:00pm

-Pat Mesiti-Miller is an Artist and Audio Producer based in Oakland, CA. Known for his inventive storytelling and immersive sound design, Pat blends fantasy and documentary elements to explore deeper truths.
-His work pushes boundaries of form and genre, using storytelling as a tool for resistance, empathy, and collective empowerment.
+Pat Mesiti-Miller is an Artist and Sound Worker based in Oakland, CA. Known for his inventive storytelling and immersive sound design, Pat blends fantasy and documentary elements to explore deeper truths.
+His work often pushes boundaries of form and genre, using storytelling as a tool for resistance, empathy, and collective empowerment.
 In addition to his own musical projects, his audio work spans collaborations with Proximity Media, Ear Hustle, People’s Programs, and KQED’s Snap Studios.

 This project is made possible in part through the generous support of the San Francisco Arts Commission.